minond/site/posts/1531094894-adt-type-meaning.md

     src.next :: takeWhile(src, predicate)
 ```

-And to test things are working as expected:
+Here is the first use of `Number`, a valid `Token`.
+To test things are working
+as expected:

 ```text
 scala> tokenize("123").toList